Bad-values blocklist

 Update Merged Customers table

-When using the bad-values blocklist, you must update the Merged Customers table include the bad-values blocklist items in the merge rules.
+When using the bad-values blocklist, you must update the Merged Customers table to include the bad-values blocklist items in the merge rules.

 To update the Merged Customers table